relab/thesis-proposals/2023/rebop-committee.md

 To incentivize the committee members, we need a mechanism to reward them accordingly.
 Since only the committee members get rewarded, the committee selection algorithm needs to be fair, giving everyone a chance to get rewarded.
-The selection mechanism can be based on different things, such as process stakes (money they freeze before starting the protocol).
+The selection mechanism can be based on different things, such as process stakes (money they freeze before starting the protocol), or reputation.

 In [1], we have designed different methods to reward and elect the leader to prevent some attacks.
 We evaluated the methods through simulations written in python.